Orion-Grieco/classDocs-1/README.md

 git commit -m "informative message" git push
 ```

+_Please do not email your work to the instructor._

+## Submissions

+In this course, we will follow department's policies regarding attendance, late assignment submissions, and AI use.

 ### Communication

 Various digital channels will be used in this course for communication, including email, Discord, and the GitHub issue tracker.
 It is strongly advised for the student to install the Discord app on their computer and smart-phone to be sure to receive all communications from the instructor, as well as, the other members of the class.